Bit-Nation/Pangea-Docs/README.md

  -  Only one major change should be submitted per pull requests, help us review your code faster!
  -  Last but not least: be respectfull, no abuses will be ever tolerated and could result to the close of your issue/pull request without further notice.

-### Release model

- -  Following the [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) methodology we will be using sprint releases whenever possible.
- -  Before releasing we are making sure all unit tests are passing.

 > Made with :heart: at BITNATION.